LazzaAU/skill_InternetRadio/instructions/en.md

 Reminder: To stop playing you "might" have to use something like Node red or use the command line.
 Use the command " mpc stop "

 ## Let's talk about Back-up files
+For the back-up option to work you need to enable it in the settings and turn Dev mode on in alice's settings.
+Without Dev mode on and left on, Alice is likely to put the skill back to default values with she cleans her house, meaning you'll probably lose any custom radio stations you might of added.

 The skill backs up your stations to a Backup directory.
 The files being backed up are the dialogTemplate file and the config.json.template file.
 If you modify the config.json.template manually, upon next Alice restart she